-- Application: Applications for which DNS requests have to be forwarded to the selected DNS server. - DNS Server: The DNS server that the DNS request is forwarded to for the specified application.
+- Application: Applications for which DNS requests have to be forwarded to the selected DNS server. - IPv4 DNS Service: The IPv4 DNS service that the DNS request is forwarded to for the specified application. - IPv6 DNS Service: The IPv6 DNS service that the DNS request is forwarded to for the specified application.